4 min read

 So, what’s the difference between University-owned, managed-partnership, and private accommodation?

 University-owned accommodation is owned and managed by the University.
-This means the staff who look after the maintenance of your child's accommodation, the friendly faces in reception, the supporting Allocations and Finance Teams, and the ResLife events are all managed by the University, too.
-These teams work together with various teams across campus, such as the Wellbeing Team, to make sure your child is well looked after.
+This means the friendly faces in reception, maintenance crews, Allocations, Finance and ResLife teams are all University staff.
+These teams work together with other teams across campus, such as the Wellbeing team, to make sure your child is well looked after.

-Managed-partnership residences work together with the University to provide rooms for our students.
-Though your child will apply for these through the University accommodation application portal, they will be looked after by non-University staff who work for the company that owns the building.
+Managed partnerships work with the University to provide rooms for our students.
+Although the your child will apply for their accommodation through the University, they will be looked after by non-university staff who work for the company that owns the building.

 (Managed partnership residences can change, so keep checking our website to make sure you have all the information you and your child need about our available accommodation.